 What to Wear when in Delhi?

 Delhi is like emotion and you will always fall in love with the city again n again!
-If you like my Post, Pin it for later!
+If you like Delhi in 2 Days Post, Pin it for later!